11 Most Endangered Historic Places

 The Dome hosted a variety of sports and entertainment activities in its 40-plus year run.
 MLB’s Houston Astros and the NFL’s Houston Oilers both claimed it as home field.
 It was the backdrop for the 1973 “Battle of the Sexes” tennis match where Billie Jean King defeated Bobby Riggs, as well as for Evel Knievel’s world-record-setting jump in 1971.
 Countless celebrities performed there, including Judy Garland, the Supremes, Elvis, Selena, and George Strait.
 It even witnessed major current events: The 1992 Republican Convention was held there, and thousands of evacuees from New Orleans took refuge under its roof after Hurricane Katrina.

-With such a rich history, the Astrodome has been declared eligible for the National Register of Historic Places both for its architectural and cultural significance.
+With such a rich history, the Astrodome was listed on the National Register of Historic Places both for its architectural and cultural significance in 2014.

 Save and reuse the world’s first indoor, domed stadium – an iconic piece of 20th century Americana.